-Books on restaurant management will tell you that menu pricing for restaurants is somewhat of a vague process.
-You can figure out how much you are paying for food supplies and simply charge three times as much.
-You can try to out-do your competition by lowering your prices, or you can do some guess-work around your margins and hope your customers will pay the prices you apply.
+Books on restaurant management will tell you that menu pricing for restaurants is a somewhat vague process.
+You could figure out how much you are paying for food supplies and simply charge three times as much.
+You could try to out-do your competition by lowering your prices.
+Or, you could do some guess-work around your margins and hope that your customers will pay the prices you apply.

 The options above, although not unheard of, probably incur too much risk.
-After all, your menu, pricing included, is one of the main reasons your customers come through your doors.
-They want to pay for the quality they felt they received.
+After all, pricing included, your menu is one of the main reasons that your customers come through your doors.
+They want to pay for the quality they felt they have received.
 And no doubt, your prices will influence how your restaurant is perceived by the public.

-In fact prices directly affect your restaurant's profitability, so it is important to spend the time required to get it as close to perfect as possible.
-Although there is no exact formula, the guidelines in this article will help demystify the process so you can gain the most benefit from your decisions.
+In fact, prices directly affect your restaurant's profitability.
+Therefore, it is important to take the time required to get it as close to perfect as possible.
+While there is no exact formula to follow, the guidelines in this article will help demystify the process so you can gain the most benefit from your decisions.

 Things to Consider Before Pricing

 There are a variety of aspects that affect restaurant menu pricing methods.
-Consider the following influencing factors and how they affect your restaurant before you begin pricing or changing menu prices.
+Consider the following influential factors and how they can affect your restaurant before you begin pricing or changing menu prices.

 Common Menu Pricing Methods

-Using the ideal food costing method method, the chicken entrée should be priced at $14.16.
-To use this method, you need to know the cost of all the ingredients in the recipe for Lemon Rosemary Chicken, from the half cup of lemon juice to the pinch of fresh rosemary to the chicken itself.
-You also need to account for any side items that come with the entrée, and factor that into the menu price as well.
+Using the ideal food costing method, the chicken entrée should be priced at $14.16.
+First, you need to know the cost of all the ingredients in the recipe for Lemon Rosemary Chicken, from the half cup of lemon juice to the pinch of fresh rosemary to the chicken itself.
+Next, you need to account for any side items that come with the entrée and factor that into the menu price as well.
 Every food item on the plate matters.
 Since $14.16 is not a typical menu item price, you may want to lower it to $13.99; that is, if you cannot think of an inexpensive way to increase the perceived value of the plate enough to raise the price from $14.16 to $14.50.

 However, since factors like indirect costs, price volatility and competition are important to consider, this may not be the most reliable pricing method.
-Applying a price markup to all items in one fell swoop like this may inaccurately and unreasonably over- or under-price some of your items.
-And finally, it is always important to pay attention to the market and see what the customers in your area are willing to pay.
+Applying a price markup to all items in one fell swoop like this may inaccurately and unreasonably over - or under - price some of your items.
+It is important to always pay close attention to the market and see what the customers in your area are willing to pay.

+Competition Pricing Method.
 The restaurant owner using this method assigns prices to items based on the general market price or the prices assigned by the competition.
-Usually, the owner will either price the item to be the same as the competing prices, price it slightly lower to get those looking for a bargain, or price it higher to attract those looking for higher quality.
-This means that a restaurant has to work within a certain price, including labor and preparation, potentially putting a strain on the chef.
+Usually, the owner will do one of three things: price the item to be the same as the competing prices; price it slightly lower to get those looking for a bargain; price it higher to attract those looking for higher quality.
+This means that a restaurant has to work within a certain price, including labor and preparation, that can potentially put a strain on the chef.

-For instance, if the owner prices the Lemon Rosemary Chicken at $14.00 because that is just under the current competition's prices, and the ideal food cost percentage is 30 percent, the chef needs to make sure the kitchen is producing this item at no more than $4.20.
+Beware of Price Gouging.
+Food service operations in ballparks or stadiums tend to charge people more for their food and goods since guests do not have the option to leave and get food somewhere else.
+However, some places take this too far by charging more than what is considered reasonable.
+Be careful of those upper limits and be fair to your customers.
+For instance, if the owner prices the Lemon Rosemary Chicken at $14.00 because that is just under the current competition's prices, and the ideal food cost percentage is 30%, then the chef needs to make sure the kitchen is producing this item at no more than $4.20.
 This can be complicated.

 |Fish||Food Cost||Selling Price||Food Cost||Gross Profit|

 Raising menu prices is a delicate issue.
-Many restaurant owners are unsure how to handle it because of how it might negatively affect their consumers' perception of the restaurant.
+Many restaurant owners are unsure as to how to handle it because it might negatively affect the consumer's perception of the restaurant.
 Try the following suggestions to increase your restaurant's profitability:

 - An Overview of Different Restaurant Types